DanBuchan/profile_drift_new/README.md

 4. We select some Pfam families from each drift class.
 Unpack the sequences.
 Align them with mafft.
    > select_targets.py
-   we take in some lists of families and output a list of targets that we want to model alpha_fold_targets.csv - a list of target pfam families for differing drift classes
+   we take in some lists of families and output a list of targets that we want to model alphafold_targets.csv - a list of target pfam families for differing drift classes
    > get_target_id_list.py
-   little helper script that takes the target list and translates it in to the JOB IDs that were used on the cluster to output the target list mafft_targets.txt - just the list of JOB IDs that map to the alphafold targets
+   little helper script that takes the target list and translates it in to the JOB IDs that were used on the cluster to output the target list alphafold_targets_as_id.txt - just the list of JOB IDs that map to the alphafold targets
    > run_mafft.py mafft.sh
 5. Take all our alignments and then run alphafold2.
 6. Collate models and analyse.